Rechunk/TalkAbout/README.md

 # TalkAbout

-Dart project for discussing controversial topics
+Dart SPA discussion project (no framework used)

 To be added: